Louie French: Parliamentary career

 At the 2019 general election, French stood as the Conservative candidate in Eltham, coming second with 39.7% of the vote behind the incumbent Labour MP Clive Efford.

-French was selected as the Conservative candidate for the 2021 Old Bexley and Sidcup by-election on 30 October 2021 which was called after the death of the incumbent Conservative MP James Brokenshire from lung cancer on 7 October 2021.
+French was selected as the Conservative candidate for the 2021 Old Bexley and Sidcup by-election on 30 October 2021 which was called following the death of the incumbent Conservative MP James Brokenshire from lung cancer on 7 October 2021.
 French was elected to Parliament as MP for Old Bexley and Sidcup with 51.5% of the vote and a majority of 4,478.

 French pledged to focus on increasing the number of police officers, investment in schools and hospitals, and protecting green spaces in the constituency.
 He had also pledged to leave his job as a lead portfolio manager for Tilney if he was elected as MP which he reported doing so in his first week.
 During the campaign, he had initially said that he would continue at Tilney as MP but later ruled it out.

 He was one of 99 Conservative MPs to vote against COVID passes in England in December 2021.

 French made his maiden speech on 18 January 2022, in which he paid tribute to James Brokenshire.
 He has been a member of the Public Accounts Committee since March 2022.
 He endorsed Rishi Sunak in the July–September 2022 Conservative Party leadership election.

 At the 2024 general election, French was re-elected as MP for Old Bexley and Sidcup with a decreased vote share of 37.6% and a decreased majority of 3,548.